 Many of the sake breweries, such as the Kiku-Masamune Sake Brewery Museum, offer facility tours and have shops where you can directly purchase their products.
 If you can, be sure to pay a visit.

 This is the main shrine of all the Ebisu Shrines nationwide.
 Ebisu, also known as Ebessan, is said to be the god of prosperous business and brings good fortune.
 Every January 9, 10, and 11th, a special Shinto event called the Toka Ebisu Festival is held.
 During this period, nearly 1 million people visit to pay respects.

 Hanshin Koshien Stadium

 This baseball field was established in 1924.
 Japan tends to go crazy with its spring and summer high school baseball tournaments.
-At the Koshien History Museum, you can view exhibits of materials related to high school and professional baseball by the Hanshin Tigers, and purchase memorial goods.
-There is also a reservation-only stadium tour, where you can see the backyard, which is normally off-limits.
+At the Koshien History Museum, you can view exhibits of materials related to high school and professional baseball by the Hanshin Tigers and purchase memorial goods.
+There is also a reservation-only stadium tour, where you can see the backyard, which is usually off-limits.